Transferability of Graph Neural Networks using Graphon and Sampling Theories: Proof of Theorem

-in the $L^2$ sense on the predictable zone $[r,1-r]$.
-Therefore, by establishing that
+in $L^2$-norm on the predictable zone $[r,1-r]$.
+Therefore, establishing that

-in some appropriate sense, we would complete a substantial portion of our proof.
-However, as $\mathfrak{F}(\rho_j)$ is a graph signal and $T_\mathcal{K}(\rho_j)$ a graphon signal, to make sense of \eqref{handwaving}, we must extend the former to a graphon signal.
-We proceed with the necessary steps below.
+in some appropriate sense, would complete a substantial portion of our proof.
+However, as $\mathfrak{F}_j(\rho_j)$ is a graph signal and $T_{\mathcal{K}_j}(\rho_j)$ a graphon signal, we need to extend the former to a graphon signal to make sense of \eqref{handwaving}.
+We do this next.